defensegrid/defensegrid.github.io/events.md

         <div class="col s12">
             <p class="flow-text">
                 Events are a vital part of our clan.<br><br>
-                If it is to get better, we have the Seasonal Tournaments or Showdowns.<br><br>
+                If you want to get better, join our Seasonal Tournaments or Showdowns.<br><br>
-                If it is to have fun, we have Saturday Showdowns and many more.<br><br>
+                If you want to have fun, join our Saturday Showdowns and many more.<br><br>
-                Go through the list of events and see if something fits you.
+                Go through our list of events and see if something fits you.
 If there aren't any, you can always chat us.<br>
             </p>
         </div>
     </div>